mjanikas/devsummit-14-python/README.md

 Special Instructions
 --------------------

-Edit the 'publish_service.py' file and add your Username/Password Information.
+Edit the `publish_service.py` file and add your Username/Password Information.
 Search for USERNAMEHERE and PASSWORDHERE to locate where the information is necessary.

-You must also change your 'working_dir' variable within the 'drought_analysis' function.
+You must also change your `working_dir` variable within the `drought_analysis` function.

 The python script does not contain the automation portion of the workflow to avoid unnecessary/unwanted calls to ArcGIS Online.
 You may use the